 Goucher College, Baltimore

-As Goucher is such an inclusive and cheery place, the year abroad whizzed by, until I left in mid May 2016.
-As it is such a small campus, after a month of studying there, everything from accommodation, fellow students and staff to dining halls began to feel so familiar.
-In October 2015 during the weekend when my parents came out to visit me, I had crab for the first time; smashing open crabs with a mallet was good fun and the crab was so tasty.
-I felt so comfortable living at Goucher and loved how when I got up, I was in the middle of campus, even though it took a while to adjust living with a roommate and there were a few mice that appeared in my room – that nearly gave me a heart attack.
+As Goucher College is such an inclusive and cheery place, the year abroad whizzed by, until I left in mid May 2016.
+As it is such a small campus, after a month of studying there, everything from accommodation, fellow students and staff, to dining halls began to feel so familiar.
+In October 2015 when my parents came to visit me, I had crab for the first time; smashing open crabs with a mallet was good fun and the crab was so tasty.
+I felt so comfortable living at Goucher and loved how when I got up, I was in the middle of campus, even though it took a while to adjust living with a roommate and that there were a few mice that appeared in my room… they nearly gave me a heart attack!

 Travelling in Vietnam

 During my second year at UEA I took the module America and Vietnam and in July 2016 I travelled in Vietnam with my brother from Ho Chi Minh to Hanoi in four weeks.
 It was exhausting due to the humidity and the night buses we took, yet it was also exhilarating to experience such a different culture at the same time, where motorbikes and rice are invaluable commodities and to enjoy many nights with backpackers from around the world.
 There were beautiful beaches in more southern Vietnam in Nha Trang and Hoi An, the latter place was great for tailored clothes, which like everything in Vietnam, is a fraction of the price of what the same goods would cost in the UK.